eriksank/blog/README.md

 ## 2. The mathematics conundrum

-Lacking another term, I have baptized a collection of math theorems: the conundrum.
+Lacking another term, I have baptized the following collection of math theorems, the conundrum:
-It is a framework of provable impossibilities that bedevil the world of mathematics and even the wider world of knowledge.

 1. Carnap's diagonal lemma
 2. Gödel's first incompleteness theorem